 Best Budget: Mueller Austria HyperGrind Precision Electric Coffee Grinder

-What We Like: Compact, affordable, quieter, electric is easy-to-use
+What We Love: Compact, affordable, quiet, electric is easy to use

-What We Don't Like: Cleaning brush is not included, no grind settings
+What We Don't Love: Cleaning brush is not included, no grind settings

 This affordable coffee grinder is powered by two long-lasting, stainless-steel blades.
 They are durable enough to grind fine, medium, and coarse consistencies with minimal noise.
 Conical burr grinders are recommended for consistency, but this blade grinder is known for its ability to yield precise grounds.